OUR ROOTS

 Sara (right) grew up not far from the farm in the upper peninsula of Michigan.
 Her roots in farming and her philanthropist nature led her to volunteer at different farms in the Chicago area where she met Andy (left), a Chicago native.
 Andy got his start in urban agriculture.
 He found his passion though his own backyard garden and decided to attend a sustainable agriculture program.

-Together, they are two people working hard for the community to provide access to better tasting, higher quality food.
+Together, they are two people working hard for the community to provide access to real, nutrient dense, naturally grown food.

 The first European immigrants to settle what is now Mother Farmer were Anthony and Mary Malnar, who immigrated from Yugoslavia in 1898, finding work in the copper mines of the Keweenaw region.
 In 1905, Mr. Malnar purchased the original 160 acres of cut-over land and in 1910, moved his family to the Ewen farmstead.
 The family worked hard at clearing the land, removing hundreds of solid pine stumps with deep roots, and removing a thick growth of underbrush.
 At the time, developing the land was a tedious, and costly operation.
 There was no easy method, as machinery for doing heavy work was not yet available.
 It was all done with horses, explosives, and sheer peoplepower.